mocra/custom_google_forms/README.md

-# Customize Google Forms
+# Customized Google Forms

 <img src="http://img.skitch.com/20100225-rm11rdpj6qib6ukbwdi87ewd76.preview.jpg" alt="Google Form Customized" style="float: right; width: 200px"/>

-Google Forms are a great, free way to collect information for anyone, stored directly into a Google Spreadsheet, and then have Google notify you each time a form is submitted (optionally).
+Google Forms are a great, free way to collect information from anyone, stored directly into a Google Spreadsheet, and then have Google notify you each time a form is submitted (optionally).
 The downside is that you can only use one of their pre-packaged themes.
 You can't have your company logo and corporate "look".

 Pooey to Google, I say.

 Want to truly customized Google Forms?
 Fork this repository, customize the CSS, DOM and images, and deploy to Heroku.
 You can then host/customize any number of Google Forms.

-For example, here is an original [bare Google Form](http://spreadsheets.google.com/a/mocra.com/viewform?formkey=dFo0LXQyYmlEV2dXcVJ6WjRweW9vRnc6MA) and here is a [fully customized version](http://forms.mocra.com/railsdev), including errors and thank you page.
+For example, here is an original [bare Google Form](http://spreadsheets.google.com/a/mocra.com/viewform?formkey=dFo0LXQyYmlEV2dXcVJ6WjRweW9vRnc6MA) and here is a [fully customized version](http://forms.mocra.com/railsdev), including form validation and thank you page.

+It's fully a dynamic, thin layer on top of Google Forms.
+If you change your Google Form, your custom form application automatically changes.

-## How to use Google Forms
+## How to use Google Forms?

 Perhaps read [this docco](http://docs.google.com/support/bin/answer.py?hl=en&amp;answer=87809)?
 Essentially if you can access Google Spreadsheets, you can create a Google Form (which automatically creates and updates a Google Spreadsheet based on the fields and form submissions).